Multilevel Paging in Operating System

 Size of page table > page size Number of page tables in last level, = 235 B / 213 B = 222

-Base address of these tables are stored in page table [second last level].
+The base address of these tables is stored in page table [second last level].

 Size of page table [second last level] = 222*22B = 224B